KyokoBot/koe/README.md

 }
 ```

-`VERSION` can be either a tag or a git commit hash.
+`VERSION` can be either a tag or a git commit hash (first 9 characters).

 ### Dependencies
 - Netty